2009 Portuguese legislative election: Social Democratic Party

-CDS–PP 2005 leadership election
+CDS – People's Party

-CDS–PP leader Paulo Portas, resigned from the leadership following the disappointing result of the party in the 2005 elections saying that "in no civilized country in the world, the difference between Trotskyists and Christian Democrats is one percent", referring to the result of the BE.
+Party leader Paulo Portas resigned from the leadership following the disappointing result of the party in the 2005 elections, saying that "in no civilized country in the world, the difference between Trotskyists and Christian Democrats is one percent", referring to the result of the BE.
 A snap leadership congress was called to elect a new leader.
 Two candidates were in the ballot: Telmo Correia, the preferred candidate of Paulo Portas, and José Ribeiro e Castro, more critical of Portas.
 Ribeiro e Castro was easily elected and the results were the following: